makersacademy/airport_challenge/README.md

 * Test edge cases

-* Test and implement more than one planes landing and starting at the same time
+* Test and implement more than one plane landing and starting at the same time

 **Author**
 Freya Becker ([fbl11](https://github.com/fbl11/))